RibosomeCRCL/ribomethseq-nf/README.md

 If you do not want to install them manually, you can use either docker/singularity or conda to build the required environment (see next section)

+## General workflow description

+TODO : Insert here some explanation about how the data is processed...

 ## Installation